osandov/drgn/README.md

 Getting Started
 ---------------

-To debug the running kernel, run `sudo drgn -k`. `drgn` has an interactive mode and a script mode.
-If no arguments are passed, `drgn` runs in interactive mode;
+To debug the running kernel, run `sudo drgn -k`.
+To debug a kernel core dump, add `-c $PATH`.

-otherwise, the given script is run with the given arguments. `drgn` is actually just the Python interpreter initialized with a `prog` object representing the debugged program:
+`drgn` has an interactive mode and a script mode.
+If no arguments are passed, `drgn` runs in interactive mode; otherwise, the given script is run with the given arguments. `drgn` is actually just the Python interpreter initialized with a `prog` object representing the debugged program:

 ```
 $ sudo drgn -k